Interfaces Reference

 __init__(flume_sys: System, callback=None, update=None)

 Creates an interface that is used to link an instance of a Flume System to a ParOpt optimization problem.
+Note that at construction of the interface, each Analysis for the constraints is performed to determine the size for each constraint in the System.

 Parameters: